carrickdojo/carrickdojo-website/readme.md

-# Carrick-on-Shannon Coderdojo Club Website
+# Carrick-on-Shannon CoderDojo Club Website

 ## About this Site